camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/07-extension-elements.html.md

 extensionElements.getElements().remove(formData);
 ```

-Also you can access a query-like interface to filter the extension elements.
+You can also access a query-like interface to filter the extension elements.

 ```java
 extensionElements.getElementsQuery().count();